run-llama/llama-hub/README.md

 agent.chat("Please create an event for tomorrow at 4pm to review pull requests")
 ```

-For a variety of examples on creating and using data agents, see the [notebooks directory](https://github.com/emptycrown/llama-hub/tree/main/llama_hub/tools/notebooks).
+For a variety of examples of creating and using data agents, see the [notebooks directory](https://github.com/emptycrown/llama-hub/tree/main/llama_hub/tools/notebooks).

 ### LangChain

-Note: Make sure you change the description of the `Tool` to match your use-case.
+Note: Make sure you change the description of the `Tool` to match your use case.

 ```python
 from llama_index import GPTVectorStoreIndex